salesforcecli/plugin-packaging/messages/package_pushupgrade_schedule.md

 # flags.org-file.summary

-The filename of the .csv file that contains the list of orgs that need the package upgrade.
+Filename of the CSV file that contains the list of orgs that need the package upgrade.

 # flags.org-list.summary